 The THUN drought permit option has the potential to result in moderate negative effects on biodiversity pre mitigation and minor effects are identified post mitigation.
 This is a result of the potential impacts on aquatic ecology, chalk river habitat and other NERC species and habitats.
-It should be noted these conclusions are made on a precautionary basis.
+It should be noted these conclusions are based on the outputs of groundwater modelling which has known limitations for use in this context, and are made on a precautionary basis.
 The THUN EAR (2022) identified the potential for minor (uncertain) effects on Amwell Quarry SSSI and negligible effects on Rye Meads SSSI.
 For the Amwell Quarry SSSI, the additional drawdown could result in a reduction in the quality or extent of the habitat as a result of alteration to the environmental conditions, given the high groundwater table present at this site, particularly within the marsh habitats present at the site.
 The reduction in water may result in the influx of opportunistic terrestrial grass species as the site may undergo succession should recharge rates not be sufficient.
 These sites both form part of the Lee Valley SPA and Ramsar site.
 The HRA Stage 1 Screening and AA (Ricardo, 2022) identified no significant impacts on the integrity of the Lee Valley SPA and Ramsar.
 The HRA Appropriate Assessment also considers impacts on the Amwell Quarry SSSI and Rye Meads SSSI.
 It indicates no significant impacts on SSSIs are anticipated as there is intermittent hydrological connectivity between the SSSI and groundwater levels, groundwater levels are mostly below surface level and there is limited drawdown, therefore impacts on supporting habitat will not be significant.
 The implementation of this drought option may increase the spread of Himalayan Balsam which is an INNS.